The Advantages of Open Ended Survey Questions

 But the benefits don't just stop at completion rates and sample size.
 Customer verbatim in open-ended questions provides better quality insights in comparison to a closed-ended survey question.

-Open ended questions: uncover the ‘unknown unknowns’
+Open ended questions: The Advantages

 Some of our customers measure around 50-70 attributes related to their customer experience, covering the full breadth of the customer journey.
 Those attributes are defined from analysing open-ended feedback at scale.
 To get the same level of insight from a close-ended survey, you'd need to send out a survey with 50-70 questions asking a question about each attribute.